siteations/lsi-prototypes/README.md

 + store holds the major redux connection that links to the action-creators' verbose and explicit handing of data.
 Currently this is built around the local data files and reading the xml in via action-creators > xmlParsingUtil.js .
 All the build out happens and this is connected to function databases/back-end many of the redux action-creators will need to be ammended to do database calls (via axios, etc.)

 ### data - any extracted data from the xml or new files
-+ all files starting with '07' or '09' are based on the updated xml tagging for pilot chapters
++ all files starting with '07' or '09' are based on the updated xml tagging for pilot chapters *the DSI students are working on the xml for all chapters outside 7 and 9 pilots and will produce parallel data seeding files for those chapters*
 + all files starting with 'imageList' are based on Elizabeth Barlow Rogers' images from the Foundation for Landscape Studies and incorporate geotagging by site for later geographic use.
 For the full csv file, use to generate these lists see textPrep > Lists > images_FLS_LocationsInventoryUTF8_tab.csv
 + the main image file - currently in place of db entries - is 'imageList_chapterSorting.js' *Chapters 0-7,9 have been checked.
 File needs updates for 8, 10 on and rotation notes have only been done for chapter 7 - the initial pilot*
 + all files starting with 'imageObj' are simply the results of filtering the extensive image list by sites in chapter 7 and 9.
 This is automated and, because all tags *still need normalization*, is not a full-proof set of images by site.